inro418/CucumberhubspotProject/README.md

 Cucumber is open source automation tool for writing test.
-It has feature and Gherkin language: GIVEN, WHEN, THEN It can be use among the tester, developer, business and analyst and users to communicate.
+It has feature and Gherkin language: GIVEN, WHEN, THEN It can be use among the tester, developer, business analyst and users to communicate.
 It actually explain what the software expected to do.

 Step: